dervishe-/GenBerry/README.md

 ## Purpose

-GenBerry is a shell script which provide a minimal gentoo image for Raspberry Pi 1, 2, 3b, 3b+ and 4b in 32 or 64 bit version.
+GenBerry is a shell script which provide a minimal gentoo image for Raspberry Pi 0, 0W 1B, 2B, 3B, 3B+ and 4B in 32 or 64 bit version.
 You can see it as a bootable and usable stage4 image.
+The other boards have not been tested.
 By default, you will have the latest kernel, stage3 and portage tree.
 You can build directly the sdcard image if you provide one or you can build an image to put on the card.